peerreynders/astro-wc-ssr-demo/README.md

 app.start();
 ```

-The `todo-list` definition is supplied with functions to initiate the removal and toggling of a `todo`.
+The `todo-list` definition is supplied with functions to initiate the removal and toggling of a `Todo`.
 It also gets access to the subscription point for `TodoEvent`s which notifies it when a todo has been successfully removed, toggled or created.
 It monitors the available `status` so that it can disable the toggle checkboxes and remove buttons whenever the application isn't ready.

 The `todo-new` definition also includes the subscription point for the available `status`; not only does it disable the `c-todo-new__submit` button whenever the application isn't ready but it also activates the spinner (`js:c-todo-new--wait`) specifically for the wait status.
 The definition is also supplied with the function needed to initiate the creation of a new todo.